truongd8593/mfix/USER_GUIDE.md

 A new region can be created by pressing the ![add](mfixgui/icons/add.png) button.
-Once the region is created, make sure to give the region a descriptive name so that it can be refered to later.
+Once the region is created, make sure to give the region a descriptive name so that it can be referred to later.
 You can change the color of the region by pressing the color icon.
 This will change the color in the model setup view.
 Next, define extents of the region in the x, y, and z directions.
 These widgets take special parameters, `min` and `max`, that reference the minimum and